 Bio

-Angie’s artistic practice is centered around themes of ancestry, land and dwellings.
-Her most recent work explores layered histories, the temporal nature of occupancy, dispossession and the resilience of both people and nature.
+Angie’s artistic practice is centered around themes of her Scottish and German settler heritage, land dispossession and the emotional attachment to dwellings.
+Her most recent work explores the temporal nature of occupancy, landscapes of injustice and the resilience of both people and nature.

-Angie's compositions are keepers of memory, capturing the nuances of places both real and imagined through layers of mediums and playful palettes.
-Her artistic practice includes sculpture, weaving, collage and printmaking, while maintaining a dedication to painting.
+Angie's compositions are keepers of memory, capturing the nuances of places both real and imagined through layers of medium and playful palettes.
+Her artistic practice includes sculpture, collage and printmaking, with a focus on painting.

-Angie holds a Diploma in Graphic Design from Kwantlen University (1995), a Diploma in Fine Arts from Kwantlen University (1996) and a BFA in Visual Arts from Emily Carr University of Art and Design.
+Angie holds a Diploma in Graphic Design from Kwantlen University (1995), a Diploma in Fine Arts from Kwantlen University (1996) and a BFA in Visual Arts from Emily Carr University of Art and Design (2024).